 For people who test positive for COVID-19:

 Monitor Your Symptoms.
-Common symptoms are fever and cough.
+Common symptoms are:

 Emergency Warning Signs Include: